foca/travel/guides/lisbon.md

 * [Carvoaria Jacto][carvoaria]

   Steak.
-The dry aged steak was fenomenal.
+The dry aged steak was phenomenal.
 Also their appetizer tray has some good options.

 * [Bairro do Avillez][bairro-avillez]